atauenis/webone/README.md

 ## Image and video converting
 * Picture format converting is performing via `convert` utility from ImageMagick (bundled with WebOne).
-* To watch YouTube.com videos through proxy, install `ffmpeg` together with `youtube-dl` (included in `win-x64.full` zips, and can be installed manually on Linux/macOS).
+* To watch YouTube.com videos through proxy, install `ffmpeg` together with `yt-dlp` (included in `win-x64.full` zips, and can be installed manually on Linux/macOS).

 ## Install
 Manuals about how to set up a WebOne proxy on [Windows](https://github.com/atauenis/webone/wiki/Windows-installation) / [Linux](https://github.com/atauenis/webone/wiki/Linux-installation) / [macOS](https://github.com/atauenis/webone/wiki/MacOS-X-installation) servers are in the Wiki.